 Under Barry’s leadership in 2011, the AICPA formed a joint venture with CIMA to elevate management accounting globally.
 They created the Chartered Global Management Accountant (CGMA) designation for those professionals who meet the highest benchmark of rigor and quality.
 Today, approximately 150,000 professionals hold the CGMA designation worldwide.
 Building on this success, AICPA and CIMA members in June 2016 voted to evolve the joint venture into the Association.
 Its mission is to drive a dynamic accounting profession around the world that powers trust, opportunity and prosperity.
 Barry was named the Association’s first CEO.

 Barry is also Global Chairman of the Board of the International Integrated Reporting Council (IIRC), Chairman of XBRL-US, and a founding and current board member of both the Global Accounting Alliance (GAA) and the Center for Audit Quality (CAQ).
-He is a founding and current board member of the Government Transformation Initiative, serves on the board of the U.S. Chamber of Commerce’s Center for Capital Markets Competitiveness, and is a member of the delegation to the International Federation of Accountants (IFAC).
+He serves on the board of the U.S. Chamber of Commerce’s Center for Capital Markets Competitiveness, and is a member of the delegation to the International Federation of Accountants (IFAC).
 During 2007-2008, Barry served on the U.S. Department of the Treasury Advisory Committee on the Auditing Profession.

 Barry has testified for the profession before Congress numerous times, has been honored with many awards, including the 2011 National Association Executive of the Year.